The world of 2060 in many ways resembles that of 2019, with a few significant changes…

 Everything new is old

 The state-of-the-art military technology you’re familiar with exists in the world of VALKYRIE, but it’s no longer the ruler of the battlefield.
 Tanks, APCs, and combat infantry changed a lot in the 20th century, and have continued to evolve in the 21st.
-But thanks to breakthroughs in biomechanics and servo technologies, by 2020 AD the United States of America was fielding troops in powered exoskeletons alongside main-battle tanks.
+But thanks to breakthroughs in biomechanics and servo technologies, by 2027 the United States of America was fielding troops in powered exoskeletons alongside main-battle tanks.

 Air support was still a key factor in any engagement, but with infantry units able to go toe-to-tread with armored units, “peacekeeping interventions” were more and more common, and cleaning up the battlefield afterward became almost as important as claiming it in the first place.
 As more and more powered armor was deployed, conflicts escalated faster, and only the US’ firm stance against “empire-building” prevented the rest of the world from taking steps against them.